osuosl/presentation-devopsbootcamp/README.rst

 :lfnw: Emily is presenting at LinuxFest Northwest in April 2014

-:scale12x: Lance presented about dobc at the Southern California Linux Expo in February 2014
+:scale12x: Lance presented at the 12x Southern California Linux Expo in
+    February 2014